Sigvah/DAT250_experiments/expass2.md

 4. lombok was a bit of a hassle, but after restarting maven with ctrl shift a "reload all maven projects" everything worked
 5. Found it to be a hassle making a new project for step 6 and did not see a reason I could not do it in the same project. --Fix did that.
 6. junittests worked the first time, but afterwards "checkFamiliy" test fails.
 No solution found

-7. Problems finding the database - fix look to the left side in inteij where you can find "database"
+Problems finding the database - fix look to the left side in inteij where you can find "database" In part two the relasion person address does not work proparly.
-8. In part two I copied the person class to person2 and made changes to fit what I needed, this ofcourse made lots of errors, but they were all easy fixes except the relasion person address.
 I still don't have a proper fix as you can see from the screenshot (halfbaked connection between person2 and address).
-I wonder if the problem is that I have two primarykeys in Address
+I think the problem might be that I have two primarykeys in Address.

 Code:
 https://github.com/Sigvah/jpa_example